Kalman Yeger

 Kalman Yeger (born April 26, 1974) is an American politician who serves in the New York State Assembly for the 41st district.
 He is a conservative member of the Democratic Party.
-On Nov 5, 2024, Yeger won an uncontested election for the Assembly seat which is located in Brooklyn and includes all or part of the neighborhoods of Flatlands & Sheepshead Bay, as well as parts of East Flatbush, Midwood, and Canarsie.
+On November 5, 2024, Yeger won an uncontested election for the Assembly seat which is located in Brooklyn and includes all or part of the neighborhoods of Flatlands and Sheepshead Bay, as well as parts of East Flatbush, Midwood, and Canarsie.

 Early life and education

 Yeger, who has lived in Brooklyn his entire life, is a graduate of Touro College with a B.A. degree and New York Law School with a J.D. degree in 2011.

 Career

 Yeger began his career as a community liaison and assistant to New York City Councilman Lloyd Henry.
-He then went on to work as a top advisor to Bronx Borough President Fernando Ferrer, including as the executive director of Ferrer's 2001 & 2005 campaigns for NYC Mayor.
+He then went on to work as a top advisor to Bronx Borough President Fernando Ferrer, including as the executive director of Ferrer's 2001 and 2005 campaigns for NYC Mayor.
 In 2010, he began working as senior advisor and counsel to New York City Councilman David G. Greenfield.
 In 2012, Yeger worked as a senior advisor for Simcha Felder's successful New York State Senate campaign.

 Yeger has been a member of Brooklyn Community Board 14 since 2000.
-He has advised a slew of public officials, including former Borough President and current NYC Mayor Eric Adams, former Borough President and current Queens District Attorney Melinda Katz, as well as former NYC Councilmembers Alan Maisel, Lew Fidler, David Yassky, and Mike Nelson.
+He has advised a slew of public officials, including former Borough President and former NYC Mayor Eric Adams, former Borough President and current Queens District Attorney Melinda Katz, as well as former NYC Councilmembers Alan Maisel, Lew Fidler, David Yassky, and Mike Nelson.